“Celeste Aida,” Verdi’s Aida

 Tenor John Pickle quickly has established himself as a strong tenor, most recently for his portrayals of Erik in Der fliegende Holländer, a role he débuted with Los Angeles Opera.
 Of a performance as the jilted hunter with Lyric Opera of Kansas City, The Kansas City Star raved, “Pickle’s emotionally wrought characterization drove this [performance] even harder home than usual.”
-In recent seasons, Mr. Pickle also enjoyed performances as Erik with Utah Festival Opera and Michigan Opera Theatre.
-This season, Pickle will be performing Canio in Pagliacci with Dayton Opera, Cavardossi in Tosca with Intermountain Opera Bozeman, Rodolfo in La bohème with Colorado Symphony, and Beethoven’s Symphony No. 9 with National Chorale.
-He will be joining the roster of Lyric Opera of Chicago for their production of Norma.
+In recent seasons, Mr. Pickle also enjoyed performances as Erik with Mobile Opera, Utah Festival Opera, and Michigan Opera Theatre.
+Last season, Pickle joined the esteemed roster of Lyric Opera of Chicago for their production of Norma.
+This season, Pickle performs Cavaradossi in Tosca with Nashville Opera and Pollione in Norma with Opera Southwest.
+He will also sing the tenor solo in Beethoven’s Symphony No. 9 with The Orchestra Now at Bard College and Verdi’s Requiem with Dayton Opera and with DCINY in Barcelona.

 Mr. Pickle is an established talent on symphonic concert and recital stages throughout the country.
 He made his Houston Symphony début as the tenor soloist in Mahler’s Symphony No. 8.
-Additional concert engagements in recent seasons included the tenor solo in Verdi’s Requiem with the Mississippi Symphony Orchestra, Opera Grand Rapids, Baton Rouge Symphony Orchestra, and at Carnegie Hall; Beethoven’s Symphony No. 9 with the Lima Symphony and Long Bay Symphony; the tenor soloist in a Night of Verdi Hits concert with the Santa Barbara Symphony; Viva Verdi! concerts with Lyric Opera of Virginia; Missa Solemnis with Utah Festival Opera; Mahler’s Das Lied von de Erde with the Dayton Philharmonic; Händel’s Messiah at Avery Fisher Hall and with Greater Trenton Choral Society; a Gala Concert at Northern Oklahoma College conducted by Gerald Steichen; a Valentine’s Day Concert with Northwest Arkansas Symphony; and a concert of opera arias entitled “Are we really 30?” at St. Bart’s Music Festival conducted by Steven Mercurio.
+Additional concert engagements in recent seasons included the tenor solo in Verdi’s Requiem with the Mississippi Symphony Orchestra, Opera Grand Rapids, Baton Rouge Symphony Orchestra, and at Carnegie Hall; Beethoven’s Symphony No. 9 with the Lima Symphony, Long Bay Symphony, and National Chorale; Händel’s Messiah at Avery Fisher Hall and with Greater Trenton Choral Society; the tenor solo in a Night of Verdi Hits concert with the Santa Barbara Symphony; Viva Verdi! concerts with Lyric Opera of Virginia; Missa solemnis with Utah Festival Opera; Mahler’s Das Lied von de Erde with the Dayton Philharmonic; a Gala Concert at Northern Oklahoma College conducted by Gerald Steichen; a Valentine’s Day Concert with Northwest Arkansas Symphony; and a concert of opera arias entitled “Are we really 30?” at St. Bart’s Music Festival conducted by Steven Mercurio.